Summative Assessments

 - See some examples in Technology Enhanced Assessment

-Please contact Cindy Kiefer if you do not find the information you need or if you have further questions.
+Please contact Mary Pasco if you do not find the information you need or if you have further questions.